Logo-stateuniv

 Athletics

 Success and high levels of performance stretch beyond the classroom walls to the Division I playing field.
-Twenty five percent of Davidson students engage in rigorous competition with the same tenacity that they approach their academic studies.
-Davidson students balance their hard work with fierce efforts on the fields; eighty percent are involved in athletics at either a club or intramural level.
-Size doesn’t stunt the high level of performance students bring to the playing field, evidenced by the many conference championships captured by Davidson varsity teams in recent years.
-Often pitted against larger universities, Davidson succeeds in not only making the Division I experience a reality but coupling it with the finest academics around.
+Nearly a quarter of DC’s students engage in rigorous competition with the same tenacity that they approach their academic studies.
+Their students balance their hard work with fierce efforts on the fields; eighty percent are involved in athletics at either a club or intramural level.
+Size does not stunt the high level of performance students bring to this college’s playing field.
+This is evidenced by the many conference championships captured by their varsity teams in recent years.
+Often pitted against larger universities, they succeed in not only making the Division I experience a reality but coupling it with the finest academics around.

 Alumni